elementor/elementor-developers-docs/src/widgets/widget-data.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

 Every widget requires basic information such as the widget ID, label and icon.
+In addition, a widget can have optional data providing extra information like an external link describing how to use the widget or promotion to promote premium version of the widget.

 ## Data Methods